kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

 After booting up the ISO, the machine will wait for you to provide configuration details before continuing with the installation process.
 There are different ways to provide these details:

+- Use the [WebUI](/docs/installation/webui) to continue the installation.
 - Serve the configuration via QR code.
 - Connect to the machine via [SSH](/docs/installation/manual) and start the installation process with a configuration file ( with `kairos-agent manual-install <config>`).
 - [Use a datasource iso, or a generating a custom one](/docs/installation/automated)